 The rollout of the platform will be conducted in two phases:

-1. During this month, both companies are planning to release APIs that will allow interoperability for iOS and Android devices using public health apps from authorities.
-The apps will be available for download on the app stores.
-2. In the following months, the two companies plan to build Bluetooth connectivity into the underlying platforms.
+In the following months, the two companies plan to build Bluetooth connectivity into the underlying platforms.
 Individuals would then be able to opt-in and interact within the larger ecosystem of public health and governmental apps for contact tracing purposes.

 The data from this project will be shared and used for open analysis.
 (Source)